 Please Note: This is a PRN opportunity.

-The Staff Inpatient Speech Language Pathologist administers speech therapy services as ordered by a physician and in accordance with accepted practices of speech therapy.
-He/she is responsible for evaluating, planning and implementing speech therapy services for the inpatient population.
+The Staff Inpatient Physical Therapist administers physical therapy treatments as ordered by a physician and in accordance with accepted practices of physical therapy.
+He/she is responsible for evaluating, planning and implementing physical therapy services for the inpatient population.

 Essential job duties: